Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     The FQDN consists of multiple parts.
 For example, all our Container Apps will be under a specific Environment unique identifier (e.g. `agreeablestone-8c14c04c`) and the Container App will vary based on the name provided, check the image below for a better explanation.
     ![Container Apps FQDN](../../assets/images/02-aca-comm/container-apps-fqdn.jpg)

 - Now we will need to update the Frontend Web App environment variable to point to the internal backend Web API FQDN.
-The last thing we need to do here is to update the Frontend WebApp environment variable named `BackendApiConfig_BaseUrlExternalHttp` with the new value of the internal Backend Web API base URL, to do so we need to update the Web App container app and it will create a new revision implicitly (more about revisions in the upcoming modules).
+The last thing we need to do here is to update the Frontend WebApp environment variable named `BackendApiConfig_BaseUrlExternalHttp` with the new value of the _internal_ Backend Web API base URL, to do so we need to update the Web App container app and it will create a new revision implicitly (more about revisions in the upcoming modules).
 The following command will update the container app with the changes:

     ```powershell
+    $BACKEND_API_INTERNAL_BASE_URL="<url to your internal backend API goes here.
+You can find this on the Azure portal overview tab.
+Look for the now-updated internal Application url property there.>"
+    ```

+    ```powershell
     az containerapp update `
     --name "$FRONTEND_WEBAPP_NAME"  `
     --resource-group $RESOURCE_GROUP `
-    --set-env-vars "BackendApiConfig__BaseUrlExternalHttp=$BACKEND_API_BASE_URL/"
+    --set-env-vars "BackendApiConfig__BaseUrlExternalHttp=$BACKEND_API_INTERNAL_BASE_URL/"
     ```

 !!! success